emilhein/blog/source/_posts/WS-SSM-Documents.md

 title: AWS SSM Documents
 author: Emil Hein
-date: 2017-02-27 21:44:13
 tags:
+  - 'AWS, ami, ssm'
+categories: []
+date: 2017-02-27 21:44:00
 ---
 # SSM
 Simple Server management.
 This is a feature offered by AWS that allows you to send commands to your instances to update them or install software.
 This feature can be used in a variety of usecases.
-Updating already running instances, installing missing software, etc. I personally have used it in relation to creating custom AMIs that will bootstrap a certain base AMI and install whatever i want for my future AMIs.
+Updating already running instances, installing missing software, etc. I have used these documents to creating custom AMIs that will bootstrap a certain base AMI and install whatever i want for my future AMIs.
 When the instance is installed i create a new AMI with updated features, updates, programs, settings etc.

 ## Automation structures
 The feature iv'e been looking mostly into is the automation document.
 This document is a JSON fil that describes how a certain flow will look like.
 When started, the document will automating each step in the flow.